By Maldives specialist Francesca

 You don't have to get wet to get close to the marine life and I always suggest an evening dolphin cruise.
 This is one experience that’s best shared with a group, offering better value for money and the added buzz of mutual excitement when dolphins are spotted.

 Sailing out from the island with cocktails and canapés, we were on the only boat in the water that evening and so when, seemingly out of nowhere, a pod of dolphins arrived, it felt as though they were there solely for our entertainment.
 They stayed for half an hour, putting on quite a show for their enthralled audience, playing, diving and darting around us.
-There’s something about seeing them in the wild that is truly mesmerising.
+There’s something about seeing them in the wild that is truly mesmerizing.

 Dine at the best table in the Indian Ocean

-With a picnic blanket in the middle of the ocean, uninterrupted views and only a few curious fish as neighbours, the private sandbank dinner offered by both Baros and Velassaru is the epitome of Maldivian luxury.
+With a picnic blanket in the middle of the ocean, uninterrupted views and only a few curious fish as neighbors, the private sandbank dinner offered by both Baros and Velassaru is the epitome of Maldivian luxury.
 As your waiter lays out your meal on the 'thilas', or sandbank, sit back with a glass of champagne and enjoy the complete isolation, where the only interruption between the sea and the sky is an occasional passing dhoni sailing boat.

 Wine tasting with reef sharks

 For something different, Constance Moofushi's wine tasting is an experience without compare.
-Wade out to a table set in the warm waters of the Indian Ocean, and sample a number of wines while the baby reef sharks swim around your knees and the island’s sommelier talks you through the nuances of flavour.
+Wade out to a table set in the warm waters of the Indian Ocean, and sample a number of wines while the baby reef sharks swim around your knees and the island’s sommelier talks you through the nuances of flavor.
 Having tasted a number of wines, you can then select a bottle to take back to your table for dinner.

 Snorkel with whale sharks

-From May to October, whale sharks migrate to the waters off the Maldives and while you should be able to see them from most islands, Conrad Rangali is the best located resort and works closely with Maldivian whale shark specialists to ensure the best possible experience.
+From May to October, whale sharks migrate to the waters off the Maldives and while you should be able to see them from most islands, Conrad Maldives Rangali Island is the best located resort and works closely with Maldivian whale shark specialists to ensure the best possible experience.

 I spoke recently with some of our travelers who had visited in May and, having snorkeled all morning without any luck, were about to return for lunch when their guide received word of a sighting.
 Their patience was rewarded by an amazing dive with a number of these playful, and harmless, sharks and the excitement in their voices was palpable, all these months later.